tiliado/nuvola-user-doc-md/content/pages/home.md

   * The release 4.8 was released on September 29th, 2017.
   * The release 4.9 was released on December 17th, 2017.
   * The release 4.10 was released on March 4th, 2018.
+  * The release 4.11 was released on May 8th, 2018.

 Old Releases
 ============